bringauto/etna/README.md

 ## Usage

-Docker compose file has multiple profiles so the developer can disable/enable only parts he needs
+Docker compose file has multiple profiles so the developer can disable/enable parts of the system he needs

-- all - start all containers includeing MQTT, virtual vehicle and virtual industrial portal
+- all - start all containers including MQTT, virtual vehicle, daemon and virtual industrial portal
 - without-autonomy - do not start Virtual Vehicle Utility (The Autonomy)
-- without-industrial-portal - do not start virtual Industrial Portal
+- without-industrial-portal - do not start Virtual Industrial Portal
 - without-broker - do not start MQTT broker (you must change IP address to external broker inside docker-compose)

 Now you can run `docker-compose --profile=<profile> up` where `profile` is name of the profile above.